idosal/mcp-ui/docs/src/guide/server/python/usage-examples.md

 ## Error Handling

-The `create_UIResource` function will raise exceptions if invalid combinations are provided, for example:
+The `create_ui_resource` function will raise exceptions if invalid combinations are provided, for example:

 - URI not starting with `ui://` for any content type
 - Invalid content type specified